 Use the sphere below as a shading exercise.

-The more practice you do with the sphere the better your drawings will become.
+The more practice you do with the sphere, your drawings will improve.

 Try to copy my sphere.